ghost-goblin/javascriptFundamentals/part3.md

 If no parameter is included to specify a joining/delimiting character, a comma is used by default.

 ## Function Scope & Conflicts
+The top level outside all your functions is called the **global scope**.
+Values defined in the global scope are accessible from everywhere in the code.
+The variables and other things defined inside the function are inside their own separate scope.